 - Bang on a pan or other metal object

-Once the fight ends, put the cats in two separate rooms, separate their bowls, add another litter box and a vertical perch for refuge.
+Once the fight ends, put the cats in two separate rooms, separate their bowls, add another litter box, and add a vertical perch for refuge.
 It’s also a good idea to provide a quiet hiding spot for each cat.

 If they continue to fight, alternate putting one of them inside a separate room, a dog crate, or another safe spot that separates one cat from the other.
 (Safe spots should include a water bowl, food, and a litter box).
 Talk to your veterinarian about the best way to gradually desensitize them from each other.

 Rule #3: Spay and neuter cats prior to sexual maturity.1